alphafox02/flightview_gui/README.md

 ### Using the GUI

-The ACARS Hub GUI offers an intuitive interface to configure and manage ACARS services.
+The FlightView GUI offers an intuitive interface to configure and manage Aircraft services.
 It includes three tabs for the following services:

     tar1090 Configuration
         Configure docker-compose-tar1090.yml settings such as latitude, longitude, and timezone.